-- The demolition of approximately 645 dwellings, vegetation and structures including roads and services (131 already demolished); - Subdivision of land including the consolidation of existing super lots and the resubdivision of land for residential and related purposes; - Subdivision works including: - new roads: - new stormwater management works; - extended and upgraded utility services; and - bulk earthworks; - Public domain improvements including new and upgraded parks as part of a network of landscaped public open spaces and street trees and pedestrian and cycle paths; - The construction of a new multipurpose community centre and integrated child and family centre located together with in the town centre.
-This new facility would integrate the services currently provided at Airds Youth Centre, Airds Neighbourhood Centre, Amarina Child Care Centre and Campbelltown Child and Family Centre which will be retained for a maximum period of up to 5 years post execution of the voluntary planning agreement - Alterations and additions to existing NSW Land and Housing Corporation dwellings to be retained on the site. - The use of land for housing and related purposes.
+- The demolition of approximately 645 dwellings, vegetation and structures including roads and services (131 already demolished); - Subdivision of land including the consolidation of existing super lots and the resubdivision of land for residential and related purposes; - Subdivision works including: - new roads; - new stormwater management works; - extended and upgraded utility services; and - bulk earthworks; - Public domain improvements including new and upgraded parks as part of a network of landscaped public open spaces and street trees and pedestrian and cycle paths; - The construction of a new multipurpose community facility located with in the town centre and the provision of land for a child care centre.
+This new facility would integrate the services currently provided at Council's Youth Centre, the Family & Neighbourhood Centre and Amarina Child Care Centre.
+An alternative strategy would be for these facilities to remain.
+Discussions are continuing with Council in this regard; - Alterations and additions to existing NSW Land and Housing Corporation dwellings to be retained on the site. - The use of land for housing and related purposes.